Inquiry question: How important is it for genetic material to be replicated exactly?

 Prometaphase

-Some authors define the late prophase and early metaphase as a distinct mitotic phase – prometaphase.
+Some authors define the late prophase and early metaphase as a single distinct mitotic phase, prometaphase.
 This article does not discuss prometaphase.

 Metaphase

 In metaphase, the chromosomes are aligned in the middle of the cell.
-This region is referred to as the metaphase plate and is approximately halfway between the two centrioles.
+This region is called the metaphase plate and is approximately halfway between the two centrioles.
 As mentioned in the previous section, the movement of the chromosomes is caused by the lengthening of the spindle fibres.

 Fluorescence micrograph of a cell in metaphase.
 The chromosomes (blue) are arrayed in the middle of the cell (metaphase plate).
 Each bivalent chromosome is attached to a spindle fibre (green) from opposite centrosomes (spindle poles).
 Image credit: © Michael Davidson.
 Observing Mitosis with Fluorescence Microscopy